 Pssst!
 Some links are affiliate links, meaning that if you make a booking or purchase through the link, we’ll earn a small commission (at no cost to you).
 Thanks!

-We use Booking.com often.
+As professional travel writers, we’re often invited to stay at hotels for free so we can review them.
+When we have to pay for accommodation, we use Booking.com.
 The site has a huge selection of hotels and resorts around the world, and it doesn’t charge any booking fees.
 Plus, it’s so easy to use.

 Most properties offer free cancellation and don’t require payment in advance.
 (You can often pay less, however, for non-refundable prepayment.)